Apples to apples.

 Or maybe it does.
-It depends what’s important to you.
+It depends on what’s important to you.

 If you want to live near the ocean, you’re going to spend more per square foot for your place of residence than you would for an apartment in any random land-locked city.